dchest/captcha/README.md

 ### func New

-	func New(length int) (id string)
+	func New() string

-New creates a new captcha of the given length, saves it in the internal storage, and returns its id.
+New creates a new captcha with the standard length, saves it in the internal storage and returns its id.

+### func NewLen

+	func NewLen(length int) (id string)

+NewLen is just like New, but accepts length of a captcha solution as the argument.

 ### func RandomDigits